How Does Binge Drinking Affect The Body?

 Side effects of binge drinking

 Side Effects can lead to various behavioural and health-related issues.
 Some side effects are temporary and are minor in nature whereas other issues are long-term and can lead to permanent damage.

 - Poor decision making

-One of the most dangerous temporary side effects you can experience from binge drinking is delayed reaction time.
+One of the most dangerous temporary side effects you can experience is delayed reaction time.
 This is the primary reason driving while intoxicated is dangerous.
 The inebriated driver often doesn’t have the mental reaction speed to operate a motor vehicle properly.

 More serious side effects can include: